jeffmlazo/docker-wordpress/README.md

 cd docker-wordpress
 # Build and start installation
 docker-compose up -d --build
+# Run wpcli as a service in terminal
+docker-compose run --rm wpcli bash
 ```

 Visit your site at <http://localhost> and your database via Adminer